bytedeco/javacv-examples/OpenCV2_Cookbook/README.md

 }
 ```

-The above C++ example translated to Scala using JavaCV wrapper:
+The above C++ example translated to Scala using JavaCV wrapper, the functional difference is only that image window
+stays open till user coses it:

 ```scala
 import com.googlecode.javacv.CanvasFrame